vitessio/website/content/en/docs/reference/features/vschema.md

 * `music_extra` defines an additional Functional Vindex called `keyspace_id` which the demo auto-populates using the reverse mapping capability.
 * There is also a `name_info` table that showcases a case-insensitive Vindex `unicode_loose_md5`.

-## RoutingRules
+## Routing Rules

-The RoutingRules section of the VSchema can be used to dynamically route traffic of a tablet to a different table than originally referenced in the query.
+The `RoutingRules` section of the VSchema can be used to dynamically route traffic of a tablet to a different table than originally referenced in the query.
 This feature is used by the `MoveTables` workflow allowing you to change the application independently of when the actual traffic is moved from the old source table to the new target table.

-Here is an example of RoutingRules
+Here is an example of `RoutingRules`

 ``` json
 {